Tate-Smith/N-Body-simulation/README.md

 ### Features
 This N-Body simulation is in 3 Dimensions, and can hadle anywhere from 2-1000 Planets, It handles collisions by merging the two Planets, their mass, and conserving momentum.
-Right now the program uses Euler integration but will use Leapfrog in the future.
+The program uses Leapfrog integration to keep accurate data.

 ### Upcoming
 - Octree
-- Leapfrog Integration
 - Visualization
 - More...